ktipton2/aegis_team7_COVID19_map-/README.md

 python -m pip install flask-sqlalchemy python -m pip install requests
 ```
-4. Once you've installed these extensions, create a flask command that will be used to specify how to load the application <i>(assuming you're using bash, otherwise check out the [flask site](https://flask.palletsprojects.com/en/2.0.x/cli/)</i>:
+4. Once you've installed these dependents, create a flask command that will be used to specify how to load the application <i>(assuming you're using bash, otherwise check out the [flask site](https://flask.palletsprojects.com/en/2.0.x/cli/)</i>:
 ```
 $ export FLASK_APP=run
 $ flask run
 ```
+(Make sure you’re within the aegis_team7_COVID19_map- folder)

 5. You should be able to run and open the application now.